 5. Use weights to increase difficulty

 Backpack/vest/belt: All you need to do is wear a back pack with some water, sand, rocks, or books to make your exercise that much more difficult.
-For example, weighted pull ups make for great carryover for the front lever.
-There are also weighted vests (or dipping belt) for this purpose as well.
+There are also weighted vests and dipping belts for this purpose as well.